 However, a lot of people say something along the lines of “I don’t have anything left at the end of the month to put away”, and to those individuals I would advise to either:

-- Spend the next month and track everything you do financially.
+- Spend the next month to track everything you do financially.
 Record everything you buy and every dollar that’s coming in.
 Use a notebook or an app, it doesn’t matter as long as you have a record.
 Then evaluate if you’re able to cut anything out or find cheaper alternatives instead.
 You’ll be surprised how much we spend on things we don’t take note of.
 I use to spend a ridiculous amount on mango smoothies before I began tracking my spending.

 - If you already have a sizable amount of debt, then go to your bank manager and talk to them about refinancing your debt.
 Or work out a repayment program with them that will work for both you and your bank.
 Focus on repaying your debt off before putting your efforts in saving money, but even then you’ll want to give yourself some flexibility for unexpected expenses each month.